 Location: Hyde Park, London

-Birmingham’s Frankfurt Christmas Market is the largest German-style holiday market held outside of the borders of Germany and Austria.
+Birmingham’s Frankfurt Christmas Market is the largest German-style holiday market held outside of Germany and Austria.
 The market is a result of the 50-year long partnership between the cities of Birmingham and Frankfurt.
-The festivities take place from mid-November all the way to the end of December, giving visitors plenty of opportunities to indulge in tempting festive fare, enjoy live music and entertainment and indulge in an enviable selection of traditional gifts to take back home.
+The festivities take place from mid-November all the way to the end of December.
+Visitors can indulge in tempting festive fare, enjoy live music and entertainment and purchase traditional gifts to take back home.

 Opening hours: Daily 10am – 9pm